Getting the most out of your webcam footage, a beginners guide.

 Yeah let’s avoid that!
 Let everyone in your household know what you are doing.
 Lock the door and put up a sign if you have to!
 Mute your mobile phone, leave your landline off the hook, close all the windows in the room so that you have zero distractions.

 Also think about how your audience might get unintentionally distracted by your background.
 Is there is some funny artwork behind you on the wall?
 Is it reflecting the right outlook of yourself and your company to your audience?
+And don’t just blur your background, show people that you have made the effort to make the place look presentable!

 8. Test Test and Test!